 Washington hawthorn trees attain a height of 25 to 35 feet, with a spread also of 25 to 35 feet.
 They produce attractive white blooms in clusters, in late spring to early summer.
-These bad-smelling flowers yield first to green, then to red berries that persist throughout winter and are eaten by wild birds, such as cedar waxwings.
+These flowers, known for their distinctive odor, yield to first green and then red berries that persist throughout winter.
+These berries are a favorite snack of wild birds, such as cedar waxwings.

-The bark of Washington hawthorn trees is pretty enough to add further visual interest to the winter landscape, and the branches bear thorns.
-Their summer leaves are a shiny, dark green; their fall foliage ranges in color from orange to red.
+The bark of the Washington hawthorn tree is pretty enough to add further visual interest to the winter landscape, and its branches bear thorns.
+Its summer leaves are a shiny, dark green; its fall foliage ranges in color from orange to red.

 Washington hawthorn trees are attractive enough to be treated as specimens, and their foliage is dense enough for them to be used as a privacy screen if grown in a mass.
 Some homeowners take advantage of their sharp thorns and prune them into security hedges.
 With their dense foliage, they can also serve as small shade trees.